Skip to main content

 Download the model

-When a run completes, it appears in the Completed tab (or shows a download button in the Runs tab).
+A completed run appears in the Completed tab (or shows a download button in the Runs tab).

 1